-Timber cladding can be used in many forms to achieve a wide variety of pattern, texture and colour ranging from the use of shingles or shakes through to prefinished panels.
-However, the most common form of timber cladding consists of boards laid vertically, diagonally or horizontally with either overlapping or flush faces.
-If one adds to this the possible variations in board width, surface finish, profile shape, joint design, a wide range of colours, as well as the texture and character of unfinished wood, then the versatility of timber cladding becomes very apparent.
+Timber cladding can be used in many forms to achieve a wide variety of patterns, textures, and colours, ranging from the use of shingles or shakes to prefinished panels.
+However, the most common form of timber cladding consists of boards laid vertically, diagonally, or horizontally with either overlapping or flush faces.
+Suppose one adds to this the possible variations in board width, surface finish, profile shape, joint design, a wide range of colours, and the texture and character of unfinished wood.
+In that case, the versatility of timber cladding becomes very apparent.

 Timber's low thermal conductivity is much lower than steel and concrete.

 Ease of Installation -The relatively lightweight nature of timber enables quick and effective installation of cladding.